MTC 101 Introduction to Engineering Technology (2)

 MTC 462 Turbomachinery (4)

 Application of the laws of thermodynamics and fluid mechanics to cascades, axial flow turbines and compressors, centrifugal pumps, fans and compressors, and radial flow turbines.
-Four‑hour lecture per week with laboratory work substituted for lecture as appropriate.
-Prerequisites: MTC 352 and MTC 461 or permission of instructor.
+Four hour lecture per week with laboratory work substituted for lecture as appropriate.
+Prerequisites: MTC 264T and MTC 352 or permission of instructor.

 MTC 464 Vibration Analysis (4)

 Methods for computing natural frequency of mechanical vibrations in machinery.
 Damped and forced vibrations of two dimensional, linear, or linearized systems, using both theoretical and instrumental investigations.
 Analysis of absorbers and isolators.
-Prerequisites: MTC 218, MTC 222, and MAT 230.
+Prerequisites: MTC 224 and MAT 230.

 MTC 465 Advanced Machine Design (4)

-In-depth study of major mechanical elements.
-Topics include: steady loading, variable loading, flexible elements, clutches, brakes, failure prevention theories, and metal fatigue.
-Students are expected to integrate course material as well as previous experience into a major mechanical design project.
-Prerequisites: MTC 218 and MTC 222, MTC 308 or MTC 362, and Calculus II, or permission of instructor.
+In-depth study of major mechanical components.
+Steady loading, variable loading, flexible elements, clutches, brakes, failure prevention theories, and metal fatigue.
+Students integrate course content and previous experience into a major machine design project.
+Prerequisites: MTC 226 with a grade of C or better, and MAT 122.

 MTC 466 Wind Turbines (4)

-Introduction to Wind Turbines.
-Topics include: wind resources, aerodynamic principles, blade manufacture, control methods, performance testing, ecological effects, planning and regulations for wind energy development.
-Prerequisite: MTC 461 or equivalent or permission of the instructor.
-Four hours lecture per week.
+Wind resources, aerodynamic principles, blade manufacture, control methods, performance testing, ecological effects, planning and regulations for wind energy development.
+Prerequisites: MTC 264T and MTC 352.

 The nature of plastic flow and the fracture in solids, applications to the propagation of cracks and failures in machine components.
 Roles of strengthening mechanisms to reduce failure will be emphasized.
 Laboratory exercises may be substituted for lecture when appropriate.
-Prerequisites: MTC 218, MTC 222 and MTC 336 or equivalents.
+Prerequisites: MTC 136 with a grade of C or better and MTC 226 with a grade of C or better.

 MTC 471 Space Technology (2)